 Now, you do need to follow proper dosing instructions here, because adding way too much of it can have negative effects on your fish.
 However, for the most part, this stuff is perfectly safe to use when there are fish in the tank.

 As you can see, there is really not all that much that goes into fertilizing your plants.
-Just get yourself a good fertilizer with high ratings and make sure to follow the dosing instructions carefully.
+Just get yourself a good fertilizer (this is our top pick) with high ratings and make sure to follow the dosing instructions carefully.
 However, as long as you find an option that is not toxic to fish and has the 3 main substances needed for plant growth, you should be just fine.